magento/devdocs/guides/v2.3/rest/tutorials/msi-order-processing/index.md

 ### Before you begin
 {:.tutorial-before}

 This tutorial builds upon the workflow described in the [Order Processing with REST APIs tutorial]({{ page.baseurl }}/rest/tutorials/orders/order-intro.html).
-The Order Processing with Multi Source Inventory (MSI) tutorial provides additional steps that detail how to create stocks and sources, assign products to a custom source, and run the Source Selection Algorithm to recommend shipping options.
+The Order Processing with Inventory Management tutorial provides additional steps that detail how to create stocks and sources, assign products to a custom source, and run the Source Selection Algorithm to recommend shipping options.

-For more information about MSI, see the [MSI wiki](https://github.com/magento-engcom/msi/wiki/Overview).
+For more information about key inventory features, see [Inventory Management overview]({{ page.baseurl }}/inventory/index.html).

 This **13-step tutorial** generally takes **1 hour**.

-{:.bs-callout .bs-callout-info}
-The Order Processing with MSI tutorial is a draft.
-It will be expanded to include more steps that show MSI functionality.
-This tutorial does not currently use the Luma sample store, but later versions will.

 ### Complete these prerequisites

-* Install the latest version of Magento 2.3 Alpha from the [MSI repository](https://github.com/magento-engcom/msi).
-Additional information is available at [How to get the Magento software](https://devdocs.magento.com/guides/v2.3/install-gde/bk-install-guide.html).
+* Install the latest version of Magento 2.3 Beta from the [MSI repository](https://github.com/magento-engcom/msi).
+Additional information is available at [How to get the Magento software]({{ page.baseurl }}install-gde/bk-install-guide.html).

 * Install a REST client.
 You can use any REST client to send calls to Magento.
 [Postman](https://www.getpostman.com/) is recommended.